Access to Child Care Excellence, Services, and Support

 - If your spouse is caring for a disabled person (or is disabled themselves), please indicate this in the "Special Circumstances" section of the online application.
 Only general health information should be given for confidentiality reasons.

 How to Apply

-The next application cycle for the ACCESS child care scholarship program will be available online via PeopleSoft Wednesday, July 11 through Wednesday, August 8, 2018 for currently employed eligible faculty who expect to have child care expenses before June 30, 2019.
-Look for an announcement email from the Senior Vice Provost for Faculty Development and Diversity.
+The next application cycle for the ACCESS child care scholarship program will be available online via PeopleSoft August 11, 2021 for currently employed eligible faculty who expect to have child care expenses before June 30, 2022 Look for an announcement email from the Senior Vice Provost for Faculty Development and Diversity.

 The application is online via PeopleSoft (you will need to login with your HarvardKey).
 Applying for the ACCESS program using the link below is simple: